 The importance of communication

 I am currently working on a project that has a major impact on the company.
 Throughout this process I continue to hear a set of words that is not sitting well with me.
 I keep hearing ‘you can’t fix stupid’.
 Maybe fixing stupid is not the answer.
 Maybe fixing the lack of communication.
 Maybe fixing the lack of understanding.
-Maybe changing the the messages change is flowing down to the heart of the organizationproduction staff are most heavily impacted by the answer to fixing the ‘You can’t fix stupid problem’.
+Maybe changing the way the messages of change is flowing down to the heart of the organization.
+Maybe adjust the process how changes are introduced to the production staff, who are most heavily impacted by them.
+Maybe these are the answers to fixing the ‘You can’t fix stupid problem’.

-When big organizational change take place, the most affected on the front line/floor.
+When big organizational changes take place, the employees most affected are on the front line/floor.
 These are the people that get the least amount of support and communication.
 Change is hard.
 In order to lesson the impact, leaders and bosses needed to COMMUICATE!

 Why communication through chance important

-In the change process, hold an important place because they are directly and indirectly affected by change.
-Therefore, react differently to chance.
+In the change process, employees hold an important place because they are directly and indirectly affected by change.
+Therefore, employees react differently to change

+then the leadership may.
+This is even more the case because employees may not have been part of the decision-making process.
 Change causes emotional reactions and has consequences that can be accepted, rejected or even ignored.
 Based on this, it is important to communicate as often as possible.
 This allows the team to work through their emotional reactions.

 Communication comes in many different forms